-- 4.1 RDO status is a special dog owner status that recognises good, responsible dog owners and entitles them to a reduced annual dog registration fee. - 4.2 The RDO must: - have been the registered owner of a dog for at least two years - have resided in Ashburton District for at least two years, or have been a RDO (or equivalent) in another territorial authority prior to living in Ashburton District - have paid dog registration fees on or before 30 June for the last two years - have all dogs micro-chipped in accordance with the Dog Control Act 1996 and provide the microchip number to Council - have a licence to keep three or more dogs on their property (if applicable) - inform Council of any dog registration or residential address changes, including information on the death, sale, or transfer of any dogs, and including the birth of any pups - authorise an inspection of the exterior of the property to ascertain compliance with the RDO criteria. - 4.3 The dog owner must have a property at which the dog resides that: - is suitably fenced and gated to contain the dog - provides adequate housing for the dog including sufficient warmth, shade, shelter, food and access to water at all times - allows dog-free access to a door of the dwelling for authorised callers. - 4.4 The dog owner must not, in the last two years, have: - been issued a warning notice or infringement notice for any dog-related offences - had a dog that has been found at large, been uncontrolled, or been chased, returned or impounded by Council Animal Control staff/Contractor - been prosecuted for any dog-related offence. - 4.5 Applications must be received and approved prior to 30 April in any year to enable the successful applicant to gain RDO status.
+- 4.1 RDO status is a special dog owner status that recognises good, responsible dog owners and entitles them to a reduced annual dog registration fee. - 4.2 This status is only available for dogs and owners residing within the urban zoning of the Ashburton District. - 4.3 The RDO must: - have been the registered owner of a dog for at least two years - have resided in Ashburton District for at least two years, or have been a RDO (or equivalent) in another territorial authority prior to living in Ashburton District - have paid dog registration fees on or before 30 June for the last two years - have all dogs micro-chipped in accordance with the Dog Control Act 1996 and provide the microchip number to Council - have a licence to keep three or more dogs on their property (if applicable) - inform Council of any dog registration or residential address changes, including information on the death, sale, or transfer of any dogs, and including the birth of any pups - authorise an inspection of the exterior of the property to ascertain compliance with the RDO criteria.

+- 4.4 The dog owner must have a property at which the dog resides that: - is suitably fenced and gated to contain the dog - provides adequate housing for the dog including sufficient warmth, shade, shelter, food and access to water at all times - allows dog-free access to a door of the dwelling for authorised callers. - 4.5 The dog owner must not, in the last two years, have: - been issued a warning notice or infringement notice for any dog-related offences - had a dog that has been found at large, been uncontrolled, or been chased, returned or impounded by Council Animal Control staff/Contractor - been prosecuted for any dog-related offence. - 4.6 Applications must be received and approved prior to 30 April in any year to enable the successful applicant to gain RDO status.